 Have you ever injured your shoulder or back by loading your barbell with too much weight and failing to properly execute the move?
 Did an inversion-gone-wrong in yoga or Pilates leave you with a muscle strain?
 How about shinsplints or a sprained ankle from running?
 Let’s face it: Gym-related injuries happen.
 But can they be avoided?

 “It depends on the scenario.
 All too often, we find ourselves trying to ‘look good’ for a special occasion, event, milestone or photo shoot in a short matter of time,” says Gianna Fae Vassilakos, a certified holistic nutrition coach, master personal trainer, reiki practitioner, NPC bikini competitor and plant-based foodie who helps her clients find balance — mind, body and spirit.
 “The ‘all-or-nothing’ mentality can severely raise the likelihood of injury, especially if you don’t know what you’re doing.
 The level of activity also plays a major part.
 The more aggressive the workout, the higher the chances of injury.”

-So what’s a fitness junkie to do in order to strike the right balance?
-Well, you can start with Vassilakos’ tips for safer workouts:
+So what’s a fitness junkie to do in order to strike the right balance and avoid training mistakes?
+Well, you can start by avoiding the following pitfalls with Vassilakos’ tips for safer workouts.

 You simply cannot push past your physical limitations every single day.
 Daily high-intensity workouts without a break will leave you with stressed muscles and joints, lethargy and an increased chance of serious injury.